WHO again considers declaring monkeypox a global emergency

-LONDON (AP) — As the World Health Organization's emergency committee convenes Thursday to consider for the second time within weeks whether to declare monkeypox a global crisis, some scientists say the striking differences between the outbreaks in Africa and in developed countries will complicate any coordinated response.
+As the World Health Organization’s emergency committee convened Thursday to consider for the second time within weeks whether to declare monkeypox a global crisis, some scientists said the striking differences between the outbreaks in Africa and in developed countries will complicate any coordinated response.

 Monkeypox has been entrenched for decades in parts of central and western Africa, where diseased wild animals occasionally infect people in rural areas in relatively contained epidemics.
 The disease in Europe, North America and beyond has circulated since at least May among gay and bisexual men.
 The epidemic in rich countries was likely triggered by sex at two raves in Spain and Belgium.